 Not every user has the same needs, and for some people, your app might not offer the perfect solution.
 Thus, it is common to receive complaints about or requests for missing features.
 Usually, these requests don’t come with a negative rating, but rather with a three- or four-star rating.

-Finally, some feedback is very general or even vague.
+Finally, some reviews are very general or even vague.
 It does not address a specific problem.
 Instead, it contains high-level criticism like “bad app” or “not worth downloading” or just a thumbs-down emoji.

 First, say sorry

 No matter if specific or general, the first part of your response to a negative review should be “sorry”.
 An honest apology for a bad experience can cool down heated minds and increases the chance of a fruitful discussion.

 Alternatively, say “thank you” in response to feature requests to let users know that you value their efforts to help improve your app.

 Answering to Specific Issues & Requests

 Replying to specific issues is easier than responding to general critiques because it is (more or less) obvious why the user gave a bad rating.
 Thus, it is also clear how you can encourage the user to rethink and reevaluate your app: solve the problem.

 To do so, figure out if you already know of the issue or if you can replicate it.
 If the answer to both questions is “no”, it is unlikely that you can provide a satisfying answer to the user in your response.
 In cases like this, try to initiate a dialogue via another channel.
 Ask the user to contact your support team and describe the problem in more detail so that they can figure out an appropriate solution.